CHALLENGE AMERICA: Award Information

 Period of Performance

-Our support of a project can start no sooner than January 1, 2023, which is the "Earliest Start Date for Proposed Project" listed on the Application Calendar.
+Our support of a project can start no earlier than January 1, 2025, which is the "Earliest Start Date for Proposed Project" listed on the Application Calendar.

 Grants awarded under these guidelines generally may cover a period of performance of up to two years.
 The two-year period is intended to allow an applicant sufficient time to plan, execute, and close out its project, not to repeat a one-year project for a second year.

-Any planning costs that are included as part of the project must be incurred during the established period of performance.
+Any project planning costs must be incurred during the established period of performance.
 No pre-award costs are allowable in the Project Budget.
 Project costs that are incurred before the "Earliest Start Date for Proposed Project” will be removed from the Project Budget.

-A grantee may not receive more than one NEA grant for the same project during the same period of performance.
+A grantee may not receive more than one NEA grant for the same project/activities during the same period of performance.